We have gathered a handful of questions sent to us via email and related to bills of sale and answered them here.

 Always type a legal document, less room for misinterpretations and I don’t see a handwritten one getting accepted!
 Don’t feel like an idiot, you’re making the bill of sale to yourself but it’s coming from the estate so what they are asking you to do makes sense.
-Here's a template you could use.

 I am selling my scooter and I want to draft up a bill of sale.
 Where can I find one or get a sample document?

 If you’re just selling it privately, you can just write it out on a piece of paper.
 Your name, their name, the date of sale, and the amount should be fine.
-But if you're looking for a more formal document, you can use this form.

 I am moving to FL and leaving all of my furniture with my current roommate.
 She is buying it from me but paying monthly.
 Our agreement is saving me the hassle and cost of moving everything, but I am worried that after a while she might stop sending payments.
 What terms and information would I need in a bill of sale to make it hold up in small claims court if needed?

 You need to have the agreement clearly stated and signed by both parties in front of a notary.
-Here is a template for furniture that has the option you need.

 If a bill of sale is necessary, how do you word the bill of sale, and are there any examples?